 The Club has enjoyed much success over the years.
 In successive seasons 1995/6, 1996/7, 1997/8 winning the Anglesey League, Gwynedd League and Welsh Alliance League Championships, and this was the focus which resulted in the amalgamation of all the Holyhead Clubs at that time.
 The season 1998/9 saw the reserve team promoted to the Gwynedd League and the senior team promoted to the Huws Gray Alliance League.
-The Huws Gray Cymru Alliance League is North Wales and Mid Wales’s feeder league to the Welsh Premier League.
+The Huws Gray Alliance League is North Wales and Mid Wales’s feeder league to the Welsh Premier League.

 The senior side had over a period of time consolidated its position in the Huws Gray Alliance League, and the reserves had likewise done so in the Gwynedd League, culminating in both teams finishing runners – up in their respective leagues, their highest ever final league positions at the end of the 2008/2009 campaign, as well as the first team finishing as losing finalists in the Huws Gray Alliance league cup.
-This occurred twice in the previous three seasons, each time losing out to Bala Town in the final.
+This occurred twice each time losing out to Bala Town FC in the final.

 However, despite a more than creditable 8th position in season 2009/10 after a very poor start, the Club was relegated to the Welsh Alliance Division 1.
 This was because the Welsh Premier League decided to reduce its membership for season 2010/11 from eighteen to twelve teams.

-This was a great disappointment to us, and we had to strive to gain our rightful place in the Huws Gray Cymru Alliance League which is tier 2 of Welsh Football which we did as League champions in season 2011/12, also winning both the Cookson and Barritt Cup competitions and losing finalists in the Football Association of Wales Welsh Trophy competition.
+This was a great disappointment to us, and we had to strive to gain our rightful place in the Huws Gray Alliance League (which is tier 2 of Welsh Football) which we did as League champions in the season 2011/12, also winning both the Cookson and Barritt Cup competitions and losing finalists in the Football Association of Wales Welsh Trophy competition.